Fox and His Friends

 Fox and His Friends (Faustrecht der Freiheit; also known as Fist-Right of Freedom) is a 1975 West German drama film written and directed by Rainer Werner Fassbinder, starring Fassbinder, Peter Chatel and Karlheinz Böhm.

 The plot follows the misadventures of a working-class gay man who wins the lottery, then falls in love with the elegant son of an industrialist.
 His lover tries to mold him into a gilt-edged mirror of upper-class values, and ultimately swindles the easily flattered "Fox" out of his fortune.
 The film is an incisive look at the relationship between money and emotions.
 Love is seen as a commodity that can be bought for money and lasts only as long as it is profitable.

 Plot

-Franz Bieberkopf is a sweet and unsophisticated working-class gay man who works in a carnival as "Fox, the Talking Head".
-He finds himself without a job when his boyfriend Klaus, the carnival owner, is arrested for tax fraud.
-Fox visits his sister Hedwig who likes to drink and is in no mood or situation to provide any help.
-After losing the remaining money that he possessed, Fox turns to tricks in order to buy the lottery ticket he is convinced will bring him his fortune.
-Cruising in a public restroom, Fox meets an older man, Max, a sophisticated antique art dealer, who is not willing to give Fox the small amount of money he needs.
-Undeterred, Fox stops at a flower shop and swindles the ten marks he needs from an overweight gay florist.
-With that money, Fox buys a lottery ticket as the newsagent is closing.
+Franz Bieberkopf is a sweet and unsophisticated working-class gay man who works in a Munich carnival as "Fox, the Talking Head".
+He loses his job when his boyfriend Klaus, the carnival owner, is arrested for tax fraud.
+Fox visits his alcoholic sister Hedwig who cannot help.
+After losing his remaining money, Fox meets an older man, Max, a sophisticated antique art dealer.
+Fox swindles ten marks from a gay florist and buys a lottery ticket.

-A month later, Fox is at a party where Max introduces him to his cultured gay friends.
-One of them, the handsome but hypocritical Eugen, shuns Fox for his proletarian manners, but quickly changes his mind when he learns that Fox has won 500,000 German marks in the lottery.
-The unscrupulous Eugen immediately leaves his boyfriend, Philip, and, with no effort, entices Fox who he finds easy prey.
-They spend the night at Eugen's apartment, starting a relationship.
-The next morning, Philip finds them together, but Eugen convinces Philip to step aside for some time.
+A month later at a party, Max introduces Fox to his cultured gay friends.
+The handsome but hypocritical Eugen shuns Fox for his proletarian manners, but quickly changes his mind when he learns that Fox has won 500,000 Deutsche Marks in the lottery.
+Eugen leaves his boyfriend, Philip, and brings Fox to his apartment where they sleep together.
+The next morning, Philip finds them together, but Eugen convinces Philip to temporarily step aside.
 Later, Fox and Eugen go to a working-class gay bar and then to an up-market restaurant, where they meet Eugen's two other friends.
-Eugen then takes Fox round his new factory.
+Eugen takes Fox to his new factory.
 Later, Fox goes to a gay spa and talks to Max, who suggests investing in Eugen's company.
-Fox then takes out 100,000 marks and gives them to Eugen; they go to the factory to tell Eugen's father.